fiorellaratti/Analisys-of-Algorithms-8-puzzle/README.md

 ```
 $ python main.py <algorithm> <start_state_file> <goal_state_file>
 ```
-Where <algorithm> is one of bfs, dfs, or dijkstra, <start_state_file> is a file containing the initial state of the puzzle, and <goal_state_file> is a file containing the goal state of the puzzle.
+Where <algorithm> is one of bfs, dfs, or dijkstra, <start_state_file> is a txt file containing the initial state of the puzzle, and <goal_state_file> is a txt file containing the goal state of the puzzle.
 See the Input Format section for details on how to format these files.

 ## Algorithms